Dalvin Cook leads Vikings past Packers with record performance at Lambeau Field

 Just barely, it was enough for a win.

 Rodgers hit Davante Adams for his third touchdown of the day with 2:47 to go, and the Packers converted a two-point conversion to make it 28-22.
-But after Green Bay got the ball back in the final minute, the Packers wasted precious time trying to get enough men on the line of scrimmage after Rodgers hit Robert Tonyan at the Vikings' 41.
+But after getting the ball back in the final minute, the Packers wasted precious time trying to get enough men on the line of scrimmage after Rodgers hit Robert Tonyan at the Vikings 41.
 The quarterback frantically motioned Jamaal Williams up to the line of scrimmage before he could spike the ball with 13 seconds left.

 Rodgers rolled right to try a throw to the end zone on the final play, and rookie D.J.
 Wonnum sacked him from behind, forcing a game-ending fumble.

-The Vikings' second win of the year, at the beginning of a three-game stretch against NFC North opponents, sent their coach home hopeful he could use the frenzied experience as a teaching tool.
+The Vikings’ second victory of the year, at the beginning of a three-game stretch against NFC North opponents, sent their coach home hopeful he could use the frenzied experience as a teaching tool.

 His virtuosic running back, wearing sunglasses in a locker room protected from the elements, took it as a statement.